Johndsalas/customer_interest_analysis/README.md

 # Purpose:

-Describe how differing interest groups influence customer purchasing decisions at a local game store in 2023 and make recommendations for increasing store sales
+Describe how differing interest groups influence customer purchasing decisions at a local game store in 2023 and make recommendations for increasing sales

 # Wrangle